kartikey-vyas/GI-timeseries-classification/project-logs/kartikey.md

 #### Wednesday 19 August
 Got all p-values.
 I have one vector for each binary target (baseline, ach, at).
 I fed these vectors into the `statsmodel.stats.multitest.multipletests()` function, with the following parameters:
 - alpha = 0.05  /  Family-Wise Error Rate (FWER)
-- method = `fdr_by`  /  Benjamini/Yekutieli Test
+- method = `fdr_by`  /  Benjamini-Yekutieli Test

 Number of relevant features varied as alpha was varied.  ![Tuning FWER](../reports/figures/benjamini.png)

-for now I'll use the default setting of 0.05

-go through all the extracted features and save the ones that are relevant after the benjamini-yekutieli procedure
+Saved a set of features for different levels of alpha.

+Next step is to use logistic regression with L1 norm to find most relevant features.

+> **START WRITING REPORT!!!!!**

+Set up grouped CV iterator and use with gridsearchCV+random forest.
+Let this run while writing out the feature extraction and filtering process.